usernein/tv-card/README.md

 ## **Notice**

-This card uses `media_player.play_media` to send keys to the TV.
+This card supports `androidtv`, `webostv` and `samsungtv` out of the box.
+If your TV is from another brand you can use this card by setting [custom buttons](#custom-buttons) with services to send keys to your TV (or do whatever you want) in your way.
-This is the way [ollo69's SamsungTV Smart Component](https://github.com/ollo69/ha-samsungtv-smart) (which i based this card on) works, but don't worry: if your TV is from another brand or simply the TV integration does not use `media_player.play_media` for sending keys, you can still use this card by setting [custom buttons](#custom-buttons) with services to send keys to your TV (or do whatever you want) in your way (just like the original [tv-card](https://github.com/marrobHD/tv-card)).
+If you have time and wanna help, you can add new integrations to this card.
+Check [this PR](https://github.com/usernein/tv-card/pull/8).

-Platform `webostv` doesn't support power key [webOS Integration](https://www.home-assistant.io/integrations/webostv/#turn-on-action)
+Platform `webostv` doesn't support power key (see [webOS Integration](https://www.home-assistant.io/integrations/webostv/#turn-on-action))

 ## Custom buttons

 If you want to add custom buttons to the remote control (of if you want to reconfigure the existing buttons), you can do it by adding an object to the `custom_keys` option: